 Best for: wedding dresses.

-Considering that brides spend an average of $1,600 for a wedding dress that they only wear one time, according to The Knot, selling online can help recoup some of the original cost.
-StillWhite.com offers a helpful marketplace for selling and buying pre-owned wedding dresses.
+Considering that some brides spend thousands on a wedding dress that they only wear one time, selling online can help recoup some of the original cost.
+Stillwhite.com offers a helpful marketplace for selling and buying pre-owned wedding dresses.
 Best of all, it doesn’t charge commission fees.
 All you pay is a one-time listing fee, which means you keep more of the sale.
 Choose between the standard listing option for $20, which includes live analytics and four photos, or upgrade to premium for just $10 more to get ad space on the homepage along with up to eight photos and a video of your dress.
 You may be able to snag a coupon for savings on listing fees, so always check before paying.
 Plus, if you refer a family or friend to the site, you’ll earn $5 each time they buy a dress or list one for sale.
 This person will even get 10% off their listing fee.

 Best for: verified tech listings.

 Mobile users are constantly upgrading their devices, but few are spending time to sell their older models.
 That’s where Swappa comes in.
 This user-to-user marketplace was established specifically for people looking to buy and sell unwanted gadgets.
 You can sell almost any consumer electronic, from smartphones to laptops to video games and more.
 Most notably, every approved listing on Swappa is reviewed and verified by its support team to make sure it meets company standards and is fully functional.
 This includes verifying that phones are ready to be activated on the designated wireless carrier at the time of sale.
 To do this, photos are used to verify that the device matches the description, and serial numbers are reviewed to ensure it hasn’t been reported lost, stolen or blacklisted.
 When it comes time to arranging your sale, you can choose to either ship items or make a sale in person through the Swappa Local marketplace.